Saudi oil firm Aramco's first-quarter profits up by 30%

 Aramco's higher earnings will come as welcome relief to the Saudi government, which continues to rely heavily on the company's barrels of oil for revenue.

+The government also saw a smaller budget deficit of $1.97 billion for the first quarter, a sharp contraction compared to the $9 billion deficit over the same period last year.
+That's in part due to new austerity measures like the tripling of the value-added tax on most goods and services from 5% to 15% last year and the reduction of expenditures by about $4 billion to $56.5 billion this first quarter.

+The kingdom plans to spend $263 billion in 2021, according to its budget.

-Aramco, which produces all of the kingdom's oil and gas, is central to Crown Prince Mohammed bin Salman's efforts to diversify the economy.
-The prince intends to transfer ownership of Aramco to the country's sovereign wealth fund and use the earnings for investments abroad and locally with the aim of spurring new sectors and generating millions of new jobs for Saudi youth.
+Aramco, which produces all of the kingdom's oil and gas, is central to Crown Prince Mohammed bin Salman's efforts at diversifying the economy away from heavy reliance on oil for revenue.
+The prince intends to transfer ownership of Aramco to the country's sovereign wealth fund and use the earnings for investments with the aim of spurring new sectors and generating millions of new jobs for Saudi youth.

 The company noted in its earnings report that while vaccination programs around the world to combat COVID-19 are an encouraging development, the pandemic is far from over.